-- For the nontraditional female football star, these Adizero 5-Star 4.0 unisex football cleats sport an innovative stud configuration to enhance speed at the moderate price of $60.
-They are available in black/white or royal/black/white with sizes ranging from 3-6.
+- For the nontraditional female football star, these Adizero 5-Star 6.0 unisex football cleats sport an innovative stud configuration to enhance speed at around $120.
+They are available in gold, white, blue, red or green with sizes ranging from 3-6.

 - At only $38, the Nike Vapor Shark offers great speed at an affordable price in red, white, or blue styles for sizes 10C-6Y.

 This cut provides moderate ankle support without too much restriction of movement for skill players.
 These are typical for quarterbacks, running backs, defensive backs, and wide receivers.

 - The Freak Cleats from Adidas offer a chance for kids to show off some big personality and lightning fast speed with a black/white or multicolored option.
 The added style will cost a bit more, $130 a pair, and come in a smaller range of sizes, 3-6Y.